 - a.
 With the 40-second play clock running, an official places the ball at a hash mark or between the inbounds marks and steps away to his position. - b.
-With the play clock set at 25 seconds, or at 40 seconds following an injury to a defensive team player, the referee sounds his whistle and either signals to start the game clock [S2] or signals that the ball is ready for play [S1].
+With the play clock set at 25 seconds, or at 40 seconds after an injury to or loss of helmet by a defensive team player, the referee sounds his whistle and either signals to start the game clock [S2] or signals that the ball is ready for play [S1].
 (A.R.
-4-1-4-I and II)
+4-1-4-I and II) FR-27